upgautamvt/BlueSWAT/README.md

 ## Reference

-If you are interested in using our works for academic research, please cite the papers:
+If you are interested in using our works for academic research, please cite the paper:

 ```
 @article{che2024blueswat,